ToolUse/whisperbox/README.md

 ## Acknowledgments

-- [Whisper AI](https://github.com/openai/whisper) for the transcription models
+- [Whisper](https://github.com/openai/whisper) for the transcription models
 - [Rich](https://github.com/Textualize/rich) for the terminal UI
 - All the AI providers supported by this tool